 South Africa's Capability to Build Nuclear Weapons.
+But for who?

 In this book we look at the history of the South African Nuclear Weapons Program, long denied but always winked about, an open secret to many although the details were always vague with rumours of Israeli assistance in designing the bombs.
 In fact, the Israeli input was negligible as the South African nuclear weapons worked in an entirely unique way, yielding about what the Hiroshima bomb did and considered “sufficient” as a deterrent against a Soviet Union originated and supported conventional attack.

 This attack almost came to be in 1988 – 1989 via Angola into what was then South West Africa and today Namibia.
 Masses of conventional forces were gathered, and plans were made – in history the same as the attack on South Vietnam by North Vietnamese Forces the decade before.
 History always repeats itself.
 A brilliant South African “Maskirovka” from the Chief of Staff in Pretoria stopped the planned invasion as well as the very public mobilising order of 400,000 men from the Army Reserves.

 South Africa also had the means to deliver nuclear bombs accurately, all discussed in this book and may even have done so, although, we don’t know.
 It is one of the big “ifs” in history.
 As said, the invasion never took place and in no small way due to the Battle of Cuito Cuanavale which is often written about in GMJ Books.
 It was the largest tank battle in Africa since the Second World War and South African Forces won hands down.

 It is beyond maddening to the author that no Western “Expert” today knows that in 1978, South Africa produced working nuclear weapons.
 They either don’t know, forgot history, or are incompetent, or more probably, both.